dsa-ou/algoesup/src/docs/writing.md

 It's worth spending time on choosing an appropriate problem before putting effort into an essay about it.
 You may invent your own problem or select an existing one.
 For example, it may be a non-assessed exercise from your course, or it may relate to your hobby or work.
-In so, provide any information the reader needs to understand the problem.
+If so, provide any information the reader needs to understand the problem.
 If the problem is from your work, get permission from your employer or client.

 There are [many websites](https://www.freecodecamp.org/news/the-most-popular-coding-challenge-websites/) with thousands of algorithmic problems to choose from.